SamueleSoraggi/HMMploidy/README.md

 `Genotype_Likelihoods.py` is run with the required arguments of:
 * `Input`: A gzipped mpileup file containing the data for the samples to be analysed
-* `Output`: The name for the gzipped `.genolikes` file to be produced
-* `Output2`: The name for the gzipped `.ploids` file to be produced
-* `NSAMS`: The number of samples in the mpileup file

 Additionally the following options are available:
 * `--Inbreeding [-i]`: Inbreeding coefficients for each sample accepted as a comma seperated list e.g `0.3,0.2,0.1` alternatively can take in the format `0.2x3,0.4` which is equivilent to `0.2,0.2,0.2,0.4`.
 All values must be between 0 and 1.
 Default value is `0xNSAMS`
-* `--data_used [-d]`: Fraction of the data to be included included in the calculation of genotype likelihoods and aneuploidy inference.
+* `--downsampling [-d]`: Fraction of the data to be included included in the calculation of genotype likelihoods and aneuploidy inference.
 That is for a value `v` in [0,1] for each read there is a `vx100%` chance the base is included in the calculations. this can be used to speed up calculations for high coverage samples.
 Be careful using this argument for low coverage data.
 Default: `1`
 * `--min_non_major_freq [-m]`: Set the minimum frequency of non major alleles for bases to be included in the calculations.
 Default: `0.2`
 * `--max_minor2_freq [-M2]`: Set the maximum frequency of third most prolific alleles for bases to be included in the calculations.
 Used to determine strengh of confidence on bases being biallelic.
 Default: `0.1`
 * `--max_minor3_freq [-M3]`: Set the maximum frequency of fourth most prolific alleles for bases to be included in the calculations.
 Used to determine strengh of confidence on bases being biallelic.
 Default: `0.1`